Deutsche Boerse CEO says currently has no plans to sell ISE

-FRANKFURT (Reuters) - Deutsche Boerse (DB1Gn.DE) currently has no plans to sell its U.S. derivatives exchange ISE, Chief Executive Carsten Kengeter said in an analyst call on second-quarter earnings.
+FRANKFURT, July 28 (Reuters) - Deutsche Boerse currently has no plans to sell its U.S. derivatives exchange ISE, Chief Executive Carsten Kengeter said in an analyst call on second-quarter earnings.

 “ISE is a good company in a market that is incredibly challenging.
 We are working with ISE on a long-term basis, and we are constantly talking about all sorts of opportunities to develop ISE,” Kengeter said on Tuesday, adding that a divestiture was not being considered.